I live by lists. They’re so beautiful on the page: one item after another after another.

 It’s the end of the day and you’re winding down.
 You start to outline your appointments and tasks for the next day, and it becomes clear that you didn’t accomplish all that you wanted to today.

 Your to-do list is multiplying like rabbits!
-You see no end in site.
+You see no end in sight.

 Of course, there’s no end in sight to your to-do list unless your life is pretty uneventful.
 And I’m sure that’s not the case.